Fast-Convergent Dynamics for Distributed Allocation of Resources Over Switching Sparse Networks with Quantized Communication Links: Problem Formulation

-where $\mb{x}_i$ represents the amount of resources allocated to agent $i$, $f_i:\mathbb{R} \rightarrow \mathbb{R} $ is a convex function only known at agent $i$ which represents the cost as a function of resources $\mb{x}_i$.
-This problem is also referred to as network resource allocation aiming to allocate a fixed quantity of resources, denoted by $\sum_{i=1}^{n} \mb{x}_i = K$, among a group of networked agents communicating over an undirected graph $\mc{G}$ such that the total cost function $F(\mb{x})$ is minimized.
-The problem is sometimes described in terms of utility functions, where the function $-f_i(\mb{x}_i)$ represents the utility at agent $i$ and the goal is to maximize the total utility as a function of resources.
-Applications of this setup include: \begin{enumerate} [(i)] \item Economic dispatch \cite{chen2016distributed,li2017distributed,cherukuri2015distributed}: the goal is to allocate the electricity generation by facilities to minimize the cost while meeting the required load and transmission/operation constraints. \item Congestion control and load balancing \cite{you2016energy,guo2017energy}: the global objective function is to modulate traffics and routing/scheduling information in a telecommunication network to achieve fair allocation of resources among the users. \item Coverage control \cite{MiadCons,MSC09}: the objective is to optimally allocate a group of networked robots/agents over an unknown area to achieve maximum coverage. \end{enumerate} \begin{rem} Note the differences between problem \eqref{eq_dra} and the distributed optimization problem \eqref{eq_do}.
-First, problem \eqref{eq_do} is unconstrained while problem \eqref{eq_dra} is constrained with $\sum_{i=1}^{n} \mb{x}_i = K$.
-The other subtle difference is that in \eqref{eq_do} the optimization function at every agent is a function of $\mb{x}$, i.e., $F(\mb{x}) = \sum_{i=1}^{n} f_i(\mb{x})$, while in \eqref{eq_dra} the optimization function at agent $i$ is only a function of $\mb{x}_i$, i.e., $F(\mb{x}) = \sum_{i=1}^{n} f_i(\mb{x}_i)$.
-In other words, in \eqref{eq_dra} every agent $i$ only needs to know its own value of $\mb{x}_i$ and its cost function $f_i(\mb{x}_i)$ and not the values $\mb{x}_j$ of other agents $j\neq i$. \end{rem}
+where $\mb{x}_i \in \mathbb{R}$ is the amount of resource allocated to agent $i$, $f_i:\mathbb{R} \rightarrow \mathbb{R} $ is a convex function known by agent $i$ representing the cost as a function of resources $\mb{x}_i$.
+The network resource allocation problem~\eqref{eq_dra} aims to allocate a fixed quantity of total resources, $\sum_{i=1}^{n} \mb{x}_i = K$, among a group of agents communicating over an undirected graph $\mc{G}$, such that the total cost $F(\mb{x})$ is minimized.
+In \eqref{eq_dra} the states should exactly meet the constraint $K$, e.g., in economic dispatch problem where the produced power is equal to the demand (anytime-feasibility).
+This differs from the \textit{inequality-constrained} power bid cost minimization problem in \cite{chang2014distributed} solved by primal-dual methods.
+There might be box constraints $\underline{m}_i \leq \mb{x}_i \leq \overline{m}_i$ involved to bound the amount of resources.
+One can address these by adding exact penalty functions \cite{bertsekas2003convex} to the objective as $f_i^\epsilon (\mb{x}_i) = f_i(\mb{x}_i) + \epsilon [\mb{x}_i - \overline{m}_i]^+ + \epsilon [\underline{m}_i - \mb{x}_i]^+$, with $[u]^+ = \max \{u,\mb{0}\}$.
+Recall that the summation of the strictly convex $f_i(\cdot)$ and convex penalty $[\cdot]^+$ is a strictly convex function.
+Further, the non-smooth $[u]^+$ can be replaced by its smooth equivalent $\frac{1}{\mu} \log (1+\exp (\mu u))$ as in \cite{dsvm} or quadratic penalty $([u]^+)^2$ \cite{nesterov1998introductory}.
+Applications include: \begin{enumerate} [(i)] \item Economic dispatch \cite{chen2016distributed,li2017distributed,cherukuri2015distributed,masoumzadeh2017impact}: to allocate the electricity generation by facilities to minimize the cost while meeting the required load/demand constraints. \item Congestion-control and load-balancing \cite{you2016energy,dechouniotis2020edge}: to modulate traffics and data routing in telecommunication networks to gain fair allocations among the users. \item Coverage control \cite{MiadCons,MSC09}: the objective is to optimally allocate a group of networked robots/agents over a convex area in order to achieve maximum coverage. \end{enumerate} \begin{rem} Note the difference of (constrained) problem \eqref{eq_dra} with general (unconstrained) distributed optimization (as in \cite{xi2018linear,saadatniaki2020,nedic2014distributed}).
+Other than the constraint, for general distributed optimization the cost at all agents is the same function of $\mb{x}$, i.e., $F(\mb{x}) = \sum_{i=1}^{n} f_i(\mb{x})$, while in \eqref{eq_dra} the cost at agent $i$ is only a function of $\mb{x}_i$, i.e., $F(\mb{x}) = \sum_{i=1}^{n} f_i(\mb{x}_i)$.
+This implies that in \eqref{eq_dra} agent $i$ only needs to know its own state $\mb{x}_i$ and not the other agents' states $\mb{x}_j,j\neq i$. \end{rem} Table \ref{tab_literature} compares solutions and different constraints in the literature.